wireviz/WireViz/readme.md

 A Python module and test scripts is available.
 Running the test script will generate GraphViz output.
 The parser will follow later; contributions are welcome!

+# To do

+* Automate creation of left/right side ports for connectors
+* Add simple connectors (ferrules, cable lugs)
+  * no pinout
+  * graphical representation?
+* Add support for cable splicing (as connector type)
+* Display picture of connector underneath (including pin 1 location)
+* Create parser (to make WireViz work as a GraphViz extension)

 ## License

 GNU GPLv3